 What is Tactical Information?

-The TIS or the Tactical Information System is more specifically known as the support system.
+The TIS, or the Tactical Information System, is called the support system.
 It not only supports the decision-making process but also helps in developing the existing policies.

 Tactical information helps to accomplish the desired result if planned and executed at the right time.
-Even the most effective, well-made strategy is useless if there are no thoughtful tactics built to achieve it.
+Even the most effective, well-made strategy is useless if no thoughtful tactics are built to achieve it.

-The flexibility and result-winning nature of tactics are what makes a strategy successful and in turn, helps to attain the ultimate goal.
-Although tactical information management ensures a more efficient way of achieving success at the right time.
+The flexibility and result-winning nature of tactics make a strategy successful and, in turn, helps to attain the ultimate goal.
+However, tactical information management ensures a more efficient way of achieving success at the right time.

 - Strategic information is known as the “why” and “what” part of an organization, but tactical information deals with “how” the implementation takes place.

-- Strategic information deals with a set of goals or plans made to achieve a long-term success, whereas, tactical information helps in the steps undertaken to work on the strategic information.
+- Strategic information deals with goals or plans to achieve long-term success, whereas tactical information helps in the steps undertaken to work on the strategic information.

 - Both external as well as internal inputs are considered in strategic information.
 But tactical information generally deals with actions taken.

-- Strategic information helps in the formation of new policies, whereas tactical information works on making the existing policies better.
+- Strategic information helps form new policies, whereas tactical information improves existing policies.

 - In strategic, the prime focus is on the future, while in tactical, the focus is on the present needs.

 - Mainly the generalists use strategic information.
-But tactical information is mostly made by the specialists.
+But tactical information is mostly made by specialists.

 - The data granularity of high level is not needed in a strategic system, while in tactical, there is a need for higher levels of data granularity.

 - Strategic information aims at moving forward using new initiatives.
-But tactical information works on improving the available opportunities in order to accomplish the required goal.
+But tactical information works on improving the available opportunities to accomplish the required goal.